Exhibition model

 Sensor

 The radar sensor transmits electromagnetic 122.5 GHz waves toward the reflector at the speed of light.
 The distance determined via time-of-flight is displayed on a screen.
-The accompanying graph shows the sinusoidal movement of the reflector.
+The associated graph shows the reflector's sinusoidal movement.

 Visualization of the measured values

-The pushbutton on the radar module of the trade show model switches the display between two views.
+The button on the radar module of the trade-show model switches the display between two views.

 Graph

-The temporal progression of the measured distance is displayed on the screen in a 3D graph.
+The temporal course of the measured distance is displayed on the screen in a 3D graph.

 Raw data